megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 In practical terms, your choice of technology stack and software development framework will usually dictate the mechanisms you use for interacting with persistent data storage.
 But that doesn't matter to the domain model, with the correct abstraction, it should be compatible with any data access mechanism.
 Here are a few patterns worth mentioning:

 We've already seen [active record](https://www.martinfowler.com/eaaCatalog/activeRecord.html) being used as a data access strategy.
 Particularly useful when paired with an ORM framework.
+Due to its nature of tieing infrastructure concerns (i.e. data access logic) with the business logic, you have to jump through some hoops to make it work with a domain model.
+But it can be done.
 The [repository pattern](https://martinfowler.com/eaaCatalog/repository.html) is also a good fit for solving the data access problem in the context of DDD.
 It offers a clear, intention-revealing interface for data retrieval and modification.
 [Unit of work](https://martinfowler.com/eaaCatalog/unitOfWork.html) is also a pattern worth looking into, for coordinating numerous database operations.

 But the main takeaway is this: the domain model does not concern itself with data access, or frameworks, or infrastructure.
 So make sure to keep it plain and use abstractions to keep it unconcerned.

-## Chapter 7: Modeling the dimension of time
+## Chapter 7: Modeling the Dimension of Time

 The **event sourced domain model** is a further evolution of the domain model which incorporates the dimension of **time**.
 By leveraging domain events as the source of truth for system data, it allows for a model that can provide deeper insight into the data, rich audit logging, and visibility into the state of the aggregates and entities at any previous point in their lifecycle.